heytega/heytega/README.md

 - 👋 Hi, I’m Tega Anthony Akpovbiyor.

 - 👀 I’m interested in building frontend cutting edge technologies.

+- I'm currently open to hybrid jobs in Lagos or Ogun state as well as all remote job offers.

 - 💞️ I’m looking to collaborate on real world Projects and contribute actively to open source.

 - 📫 How to reach me: akpovbiyoranthony@gmail.com

 ### LIVE LINKS TO SOME OF MY PROJECTS